How you can be prepared

 - How to sandbag (video)

 River levels in Clackamas County are monitored by a network of river gauges that help us predict the when peak water levels will occur in our communities.
-The County also works with fire districts to provide sand bag distribution locations to assist residents in protecting their homes from flooding.
-There are several local area commercial sandbag providers.
+We also work with fire districts to provide sand bag distribution locations to assist residents in protecting their homes from flooding.

 Weather and flood forecasting information